Almost 100 people in UK test negative for coronavirus

-The latest results show that 97 people have been given the all-clear for the virus, although scientists predict it may well have already entered the country.
+The latest results show that 97 people have been given the all-clear for the virus, although scientists predict it may have entered the country.

-It comes as British citizens stranded in Wuhan were urged to contact the British consulate as part of repatriation plans.
+It comes as British nationals stranded in Hubei province in China were urged to contact the British consulate before 11am on Wednesday if they wish to leave.

+The British embassy in Beijing said transport to get UK citizens out “may happen quickly and with short notice”.

 Transport Secretary Grant Shapps said the Government is “working on” how to bring people home from the Chinese city.